blank54/blanknlp/README.md

 >Sourcecode:
 >>_function.py/TextHandler_

-The _**TextHandle**_ provides several useful functions of Natural Language Processing (NLP) to handle the text data.
+The _**TextHandler**_ provides several useful functions of Natural Language Processing (NLP) to handle the text data.
 The users might utilize it before preprocess the text.

 ```python
 from blanknlp.function import TextHandler